kanjieater/Smart-Japanese-Kindle-Highlights/readme.md

 Every time you run it, it records when you last generated cards, and continues from where it left off - making adding new cards from you Kindle practically effortless.

-# Current Limitations:
+<b> Current Limitations </b>
 - This only supports kindles in the Japanese language and Japanese books; Each kindle's highlight format is different depending on the language
-- Windows is the only officially supported platform, though Mac & Linux should work; PR's welcome
+- Windows is the only officially supported platform, though Mac &amp; Linux should work; PR's welcome
 - Only supports Kindle's with My Clippings.txt (no html/Android based clippings)

-## Kindle Limitations
+<b> Kindle Limitations </b>
-- Books must use a Kindle vocab compatible format: .azw3 is compatible; .mobi is not; I used Calibre to easily convert my books that were mobi to azw3 without any issues (covers still work if you delete any Amazon ids)
+- Books must use a Kindle vocab compatible format: .azw3 is compatible; .mobi is not (though some have gotten it to work); I used Calibre to easily convert my books that were mobi to azw3 without any issues (covers still work if you delete any Amazon ids)
 - Only matches what your Kindle dictionary finds.
 The Kindle automatically makes `/system/vocabulary/vocab.db` and updates it with words that were found in the dictionary.
 The entries in this are automatically created by the Kindle itself.
 If your dictionary couldn't find it, you'll have to make a card manually for the word (the add-on will prompt you in this case).

-# Instructions
+<b> Instructions</b>

-0. Make sure Vocab Builder is on, on your Kindle device (inside Settings -> Reading Options)
+1. Make sure Vocab Builder is on, on your Kindle device (inside Settings -&gt; Reading Options)
+2. Make sure you Kindle is in Japanese
-1. Make sure your Kindle highlights are in `KindlePath/documents/My Clippings.txt`, where KindlePath is something like `F:` or whatever your Kindle's drive is: `F:/documents/My Clippings.txt`
+3. Make sure your Kindle highlights are in `KindlePath/documents/My Clippings.txt`, where KindlePath is something like `F:` or whatever your Kindle's drive is: `F:/documents/My Clippings.txt`
-2. I recommend erasing the contents of `My Clippings.txt` for the first time you use this, just to make sure you don't have any words or sentences that could mess up the matching.
+4. I recommend erasing the contents of `My Clippings.txt` for the first time you use this, just to make sure you don't have any words or sentences that could mess up the matching.
-3. Set up the add-on config variables:
+5. Set up the add-on config variables:

 ```
 {